Algebras defined by Lyndon words and Artin-Schelter regularity: Introduction

 We study classes $\mathfrak{C} (X, W)$ such that every algebra $A \in \mathfrak{C} (X, W)$ has polynomial growth and finite global dimension.
 Moreover, starting from Section 3, throughout the paper we are interested in the special case when the obstructions set $W$ consists of Lyndon words, see Definition \ref{Lyndonworddef}.
 One of the central questions in our study is: "\emph{When a given class $\mathfrak{C} (X, W)$ contains an Artin-Schelter regular algebra?}" . \begin{remark} The problem of studying classes $\mathfrak{C} (X, W)$, as above was posed first in \cite{GIF} and in several talks given by the author (Bedlewo, 2013, \cite{TGIBedlewo}, ICTP 2013).
-On these talks we reported the results of Theorem II, and Theorem III, (2). \end{remark} A connected graded algebra $A$ is called \emph{Artin-Schelter regular} (or \emph{AS regular}) if \begin{enumerate} \item[(i)] $A$ has {\em finite global dimension} $\;d$, that is, each graded $A$-module has a free resolution of length at most $d$. \item[(ii)] $A$ has \emph{finite Gelfand-Kirillov dimension}, meaning that the integer-valued function $i\mapsto\dim_{\textbf{k}}A_i$ is bounded by a polynomial in $i$. \item[(iii)] $A$ is \emph{Gorenstein}, that is, $Ext^i_A(\textbf{k},A)=0$ for $i\ne d$ and $Ext^d_A(\textbf{k},A)\cong \textbf{k}$. \end{enumerate}
+On these talks we reported the results of Theorem II, and Theorem III, (2). \end{remark} We recall the definition of a regular algebra in the sense of Artin and Schelter, see \cite{AS}, p.171.